Social Security Disability Insurance: A Brief Overview

 - They are under normal retirement age, which is between ages 66 and 67, depending on year of birth.

 - They sufficient work credits.

 Medical evidence of disability is a crucial part of the SSD process.

-Social Security Disability Insurance (SSDI) — The name says it all.
+What Social Security Disability Insurance (SSDI) Actually Is

-- It’s administered by the Social Security Administration (SSA) — with medical exams handled locally by state agencies to help determine eligibility.
+- It’s administered by the Social Security Administration (SSA) with medical reviews handled locally by state agencies to help determine eligibility.

 - And it’s insurance.
 Like any other insurance program, premiums (those FICA deductions or SE taxes) must have been paid by applicants over the years before any benefits are paid, since that’s how the program is funded.